mjtas/120-1.1P/README.md

 Hidden Valley Sustainable Living Workshops

 This repository contains the code for the Hidden Valley Sustainable Living Workshops website - an exercise for the SIT120 1.1P task.
-The website promotes sustainable livings and offers workshops on no-dig gardening, sourdough bread making and building skills.
+The website promotes sustainable living and offers workshops on no-dig gardening, sourdough bread making and building skills.

 To run the website locally, follow these steps:
 1. Clone the repository